linkeddatacenter/BOTK-core/README.md

 Following properties/annotations supported for all object:

 - foaf:homepage with cardinality >= 0 strictly as Inverse Functional Property
+- foaf:mbox with cardinality >= 0 strictly as Inverse Functional Property
 - foaf:page with cardinality >= 0a web page related to the resource
 - dct:identifier with cardinality <= 1 an unique identifier in the context of the subject namespace.
 - owl:sameAs with cardinality >= 0,URL of a reference Web page that unambiguously indicates the item's identity.